 “There is a clear need to continue to improve the ocean observation and analysis system to provide better estimates of OHC, because it will enable more refined regional projections of the future.
 In addition, the need to slow or stop the rates of climate change and prepare for the expected impacts is increasingly evident,” they conclude.

-Climate change and World Heritage sites
+Climate Change and World Heritage Sites

 There are more than 1,000 World Heritage sites in 163 countries worldwide.
 Many of them are important tourist destinations, UNESCO, UNEP and UCS point out.
 “Tourism is one of the world’s largest and fastest-growing economic sectors, responsible for 9 percent of gross domestic product globally and providing 1 in 11 jobs,” they write.

-Given reliance on fossil fuel-based transportation, tourism generates a lot in the way of GHG emissions — about 5 percent of total global carbon emissions — that contribute to climate warming, however, they add.
+Given the reliance on fossil fuel-based transportation, tourism generates a lot in the way of GHG emissions — about 5 percent of total global carbon emissions — that contribute to climate warming, however, they add.
 That’s expected to double within the next 25 years.

 Furthermore, “the tourism sector itself is vulnerable to climate change.
 Threats include more extreme weather events, increasing insurance costs and safety concerns, water shortages, and loss and damage to assets and attractions at destinations.
 “Continued climate-driven degradation and disruption to cultural and natural heritage at World Heritage sites will negatively affect the tourism sector, reduce the attractiveness of destinations and lessen economic opportunities for local communities,” according to the report.